 In direct dialogue – The most frequently asked questions from Amazon sellers

 “What exactly is the Amazon threshold price and is it displayed in your solution?”

 Often, the threshold price is below the average price of other marketplaces.
-For sellers, this may seem suboptimal at first glance – however, the low prices lead to higher customer numbers on the Amazon platform and thus to more sales, ultimately providing an advantage for Amazon and Amazon sellers.
+For sellers, this may seem suboptimal at first glance – however, the low prices lead to higher customer numbers on the Amazon platform and thus to more sales, ultimately representing an advantage for Amazon and Amazon sellers.

+In direct dialogue – The most frequently asked questions from Amazon sellers